gregogolla/gregogolla.github.io/docs/admin.md

 #### Activate or deactivate Users
 To login and use the platform a user's login needs to be active.
 All user accounts have one of the following statuses:
-  - `Active` - This is the status that all members who login to the system will have
+  - `Active` - This is the status that all members who login to the system will normally have.
+The status is denoted by the colour green.
+  - `InActive` - This status is set automatically by the system based on the members `Participation date` when the user is not actively contributing.
+Members with this status can still login to the system.
+The admin cannot manually set an account to this status.
+The status is denoted by the colour gray.
   - `Pending` - When a member initially registers into the system the user's account is saved with this status.
-They will be unable to login until the administrator changes the status to `Active`
+They will be unable to login until the administrator changes the status to `Active`.
+The admin cannot manually set an account to this status.
+The status is denoted by the colour orange.
-  - `Disabled` - When a user leaves or becomes inactive the Administrator can deactivate the user's login by changing the status to `Disabled`.
+  - `Disabled` - When a user leaves the Administrator can disable the user's login by changing the status to `Disabled`.
 The member will be unable to login until the administrator changes the status to `Active`.
+The status is denoted by the colour red.

 To activate a user whose status is `pending` or `disabled` do the following:
   - Click on the users `Status` button in the `Manage Users` page.
-  - Select the `active` (or whatever appropriate status you would like to set).
+  - Select the `active` (or set to `disabled` if the account is `pending` or `active`).
   - Confirm when prompted.

 |  Select Status             |  Confirm change |